 In this study, Principal Component analysis (PCA) was employed by the Varimax rotation, (generally, researchers' recommend as varimax) When the original twenty variables were analyzed by the PCA.
-Four variables extracted from the analysis with an Eigen value of greater than 1, which explained 54.893 percent of the total variance.
+Four variables extracted from the analysis with an Ei of greater than 1, which explained 54.893 percentotal variance.